 The excellent writing and acting show a precise care paid to the unspoken flickers of feelings shaping and driving behavior, particularly in teenagers who are grappling with strong unruly desires –without the seasoned judgment of grown-up experience.
 When Sam flirtatiously tries to get Abbey to jump off the cliff — with disastrous results — it forces her to deal with her worst fears in a high-pressure way no one anticipated on a beautiful summer day.

 Many films about teenagers focus on a set of experiences marking adulthood — first love, losing virginity, acts of rebellion — and “Furlong” initially seems to follow this tradition at the beginning.
-But it sidesteps its way to a more suspenseful, interesting way of exploring the passage to maturity, coming through with a examination on what happens when we confront the edges of mortality and fear, and come through to the other side.
+But it sidesteps its way to a more suspenseful, interesting way of exploring the passage to maturity, coming through with an examination of what happens when we confront the edges of mortality and fear, and come through to the other side.